New Windows Cost

 When hiring a tradesperson, be sure to ask whether they are FENSA registered.

-Do I need to have planning permission for changing a rear window for different size?
-I intend to just raise the bottom part.
-I am not going to touch the steel beam above (height) and not touch the width.
-It is not in a conservation area and it is not a listed building.
+Do I need planning permission to change the size of a rear window?
+I'm not going to touch the steel beam above (height) and not touch the width.
+It is not in a conservation area, and it is not a listed building.

 Things to Consider When Fitting New Windows